-In my previous post, I explained how to use Presenter View in PowerPoint 2016 and 2013.
-It’s a nifty new feature that, if you have a projection system, allows a presenter to see the current slide, next slide, speaker notes, and presenter tools on a separate screen.
+In my previous post, I explained how to use Presenter View in PowerPoint 2016.
+It’s a nifty feature that, if you have a projection system, allows a presenter to see the current slide, next slide, speaker notes, and presenter tools on a separate screen.
 The audience sees only the slide.

 Benefits to Presenter View